lynklody/equation_game/README.md

 # An equation game
 The user needs to give 7 numbers in one row of input.
 The program will mix the first six numbers in that particular order with different combinations of the four basic operands (+, -, *, /).
-If the expression created is evaluated to be equal to the 7th number given, the expression will be printed out.
+If the post-fix expression created is evaluated to be equal to the 7th number on the row of input, the post-fix expression will be printed out.
 The program has a 30-second time limit.
 After running for 30 sec, it will automatically stop.

 <b>Example I/O:</b><br/>